Grizzlies beat Bucks to clinch play-in berth

 Jonas Valanciunas and Ja Morant each recorded a triple-double Thursday afternoon, helping the Memphis Grizzlies gain a spot in the NBA play-in game with a 119-106 victory over the Giannis Antetokounmpo-less Milwaukee Bucks in the NBA bubble.
 Dillon Brooks led all scorers with 31 points for the Grizzlies (34-39), who clinched no worse than the ninth seed in the Western Conference.

-Memphis will play either Portland or Phoenix on Saturday, with the opponent to be determined later Thursday night when the Trail Blazers meet the Brooklyn Nets.
+The Portland Trail Blazers rallied past the Brooklyn Nets later Thursday, claiming the eighth seed and relegating the Grizzlies to the ninth.
+Portland and Memphis will meet Saturday and, if necessary, Sunday to decide the West's final playoff spot.
+The Grizzlies must beat the Blazers twice, while Portland must win only once.
 The Bucks (56-17) had already clinched the top seed in the East.
 The playoffs begin Monday, and Milwaukee's opening-round opponent will be eighth-seeded Orlando.

 The Bucks are expected to get Antetokounmpo back for the playoffs.
 He was suspended for one game for head-butting Washington's Moe Wagner on Tuesday.
 After a tight first quarter that saw Memphis lead 22-21, the Grizzlies distanced themselves from the East's top team in the second and third periods.